sufius/playmobox_netlify_app/README.md

 - Click the 'Deploy to Netlify' button above
 - Use the `netlify deploy` command
 - Head to the [Netlify UI](https://app.netlify.com/) to deploy via GitHub or [drag and drop](https://app.netlify.com/drop) the project folder
-- Use the Netlify CLI's create from template command `netlify sites:create-template angular-quickstart` which will create a repo, Netlify project, and deploy it
+- Use the Netlify CLI's create from template command `netlify sites:create-template playmobox` which will create a repo, Netlify project, and deploy it

 ## Styling